richardgill/issue-template-check/docs/getting-started/quickstart-astro.md

 ## Create a new Astro app

 To start lets create a Next.js application.
 Set it up with typescript support so that we can utilize the SDK later in this tutorial.
+Move to that directory, and run `npm run` to see your website at http://localhost:3000

 ```bash
 npm create astro@latest